About the Renseikan Dojo About the Renseikan Dojo

 Each class will almost always emphasize the eighteen Matsubayashi-Ryu Kata.
 Kata is the mainstay of traditional martial arts and the one true and safe way to practice maximum power in all techniques.

 At the end of the class, students usually do a series of exercises which include push-ups, abdominal exercises, leg exercises and stretching.
-The students are then instructed to line up (shugo) for a short period of zazen/meditation (mokuso) to reflect on the lesson, which ends when the sensei says, "mokuso yame".
+The students are then instructed to line up ("Shugo") for a short period of zazen/meditation ("Mokuso") to reflect on the lesson, which ends when the sensei says, "Mokuso yame".
 Ritual bowing also ends every class.
-As at the start of class, the sensei instructs everyone to show respect to the shinden ("shinden taishi Harai"), then turns to face the class.
+As at the start of class, the sensei instructs everyone to show respect to the shinden ("Shinden-ni taishi Harai"), then turns to face the class.
 The senior student instructs everyone to show respect to the sensei ("sensei ni taishite rei").
-During this bow the sensei says "keiko owaru", meaning, the class is over, to which the students reply "arigato gozaimashita" (thank you).
+During this bow the sensei says "Keiko owaru", meaning, the class is over, to which the students reply "Arigato gozaimashita" (thank you).

 The following series of warm up exercises are followed each class with only minor variations, when felt required by the sensei.